offen/docker-volume-backup/README.md

 # docker-volume-backup

-Backup Docker volumes locally or to any S3, WebDAV, Azure Blob Storage or SSH compatible storage.
+Backup Docker volumes locally or to any S3, WebDAV, Azure Blob Storage, Dropbox or SSH compatible storage.

 The [offen/docker-volume-backup](https://hub.docker.com/r/offen/docker-volume-backup) Docker image can be used as a lightweight (below 15MB) sidecar container to an existing Docker setup.
-It handles __recurring or one-off backups of Docker volumes__ to a __local directory__, __any S3, WebDAV, Azure Blob Storage or SSH compatible storage (or any combination) and rotates away old backups__ if configured.
+It handles __recurring or one-off backups of Docker volumes__ to a __local directory__, __any S3, WebDAV, Azure Blob Storage, Dropbox or SSH compatible storage (or any combination) and rotates away old backups__ if configured.
 It also supports __encrypting your backups using GPG__ and __sending notifications for failed backup runs__.

 <!-- MarkdownTOC -->